John Numbi

-John Numbi (born 1962) was a Congolese security officer and retainer of Joseph Kabila, who rose to the rank of General.
-Until January 2010, he was the Inspector General of the Congolese National Police.
-In 2018 he was appointed as the Inspector General of the Armed Forces of the Democratic Republic of the Congo (FARDC).
-He was replaced in that role in 2020, and fled the DR Congo after Joseph Kabila's power dwindled in the first quarter of 2021.
+John Numbi (born 1962) is a Congolese former military officer and police chief and retainer of Joseph Kabila, who served as the Inspector General of the Congolese National Police until January 2010.
+In 2018, he was appointed as the Inspector General of the Armed Forces of the Democratic Republic of the Congo (FARDC), and was replaced in that role in 2020 and fled the Congo after Joseph Kabila's power dwindled in the first quarter of 2021.

 History

 John Numbi was born in 1962 in Haut-Lomami (North-Katanga) and belongs to the Luba/Lubakat ethnic group, like former President Laurent-Désiré Kabila.
 He met the latter in 1989 then sympathized with his son Joseph Kabila.
 Politically active, he was an organizer of the youth militia of the Union of Federalists and Independent Republicans (UFERI), which was used by former governor Gabriel Kyungu wa Kumwanza against Luba supporters of the Union for Democracy and Social Progress in the late 1990s.

 He rose under the presidency of Laurent-Désiré Kabila.
 Jeune Afrique commented "little by little, he made his way.. : in charge of communication for a company, then in a brigade, Numbi will find himself director of communications for the army of the new power," and then commander of the 50th Brigade responsible for security in the city of Kinshasa.
 In 2000, he held the rank of Brigadier General and was the commander for military Region 4 (Katanga).
 After the president's death, his successor Joseph Kabila appointed him chief of staff of the air force in March 2001.